Sir Henry Merrivale: Character

-Merrivale is a fairly serious character in the early novels but is more of a comic figure in the later books, sometimes bordering on the grotesque.
+Merrivale is a fairly serious character in the early novels but becomes more of a comic figure in the later books, sometimes bordering on the grotesque.
 Much of the humor surrounding the character derives from his outbursts of temper and his absurdly colourful language.
+In many of the stories, he is accompanied by Chief Inspector Humphrey Masters of Scotland Yard, who is more down-to-earth by contrast.

 When first introduced as a character, he is described as an older man nearing retirement.
 In later works, he talks explicitly about his age.
-In the 1940 novel "And So to Murder", set in late 1939, Merrivale refers to himself as being almost 70.
-In the 1941 novel "Seeing is Believing", while dictating his memoirs, he even gives his date of birth, February 6, 1871, which is consistent with his earlier comment.
+In the 1940 novel And So to Murder, set in late 1939, Merrivale refers to himself as being almost 70.
+In the 1941 novel Seeing is Believing, while dictating his memoirs, he even gives his date of birth, February 6, 1871, which is consistent with his earlier comment.
 But his age becomes more ambiguous in subsequent novels.
 In the final books in the series, when he theoretically would be in his 80s, there's no indication that he has been slowed by the years.

 He is a baronet and a barrister – in The Judas Window he actually appears for the defence in court in a murder case – and he holds a medical degree.
 He has a number of other talents, including stage magic, disguise and a vast knowledge of the history of crime.

 Merrivale occasionally mentions his family — a wife, two daughters and (late in the series) two sons-in-law.
 With his characteristically comic gruffness, he is inclined to complain about the trouble these relations give him, but none of them appear in any of the books or stories.

+Due to the nebulous government position he holds and his eccentric personality, he is thought to have been partially based on Winston Churchill.